What Steps Are Involved in Filling a Tooth?

 Other Filling Types

 - Ceramics.
-These fillings are made most often of porcelain, are more resistant to staining than composite resin material but are also more abrasive.
+These fillings are made most often of porcelain and are more resistant to staining than composite resin material.
 This material generally lasts more than 15 years and can cost as much as gold.

 - Glass ionomer is made of acrylic and a specific type of glass material.
 This material is most commonly used for fillings below the gum line and for fillings in young children (drilling is still required).
 Glass ionomers release fluoride, which can help protect the tooth from further decay.
 However, this material is weaker than composite resin and is more susceptible to wear and prone to fracture.
 Glass ionomer generally lasts five years or less with costs comparable to composite resin.
 The newest ones have an even better lifespan and, when placed in appropriate areas. are equal to composites.